arsalanmohseni/auth-next/README.md

 # auth-next

-Hi, here is a app that uses clerk for auth
+Hi, here is a app that uses auth js for auth

 if you don't know to to create auth in next js apps, read the source code